pscally1005/pscally1005.github.io/_posts/archive/2024-07-11-protein-pb-chickpea-date-cookie.markdown

 - beans
 - chickpeas
 - garbanzo beans
 Description: Delicious cookies made from a base of beans, dates, and natural nut butter.
 Sugar free (depending on your chocolate) and oil free.
 They can be vegan too (swap the milk for water and use vegan chocolate and protein powder).
-This is variation 2 - a protein peanut butter version.
+This is a protein peanut butter version.
 I have two other types of these cookies - <a href="/recipes/chickpea-date-cookies">Standard Chickpea Date Cookies</a> and <a href="/recipes/double-chocolate-chickpea-date-cookies">Double Chocolate Chickpea Cookies</a>.
 Make them all and taste test them to see which ones you like the best!
 Instructions:
 - Preheat your oven to 350F, and line a cookie sheet with parchment paper.<br><br>